JangminSon/DDOS_Attack_server/README.md

 # Target Server for DDoS Attack
+This is sketch web server implemented with nodejs.

+This web site will refresh every 3sec so that you can easily tell if the DDoS attack is affect the server

 ## Requirements
 - OS: Linux 16.04
 - Node, npm
 - firewall should be disabled
+- SYN Cookie should be disabled

 ## installation